 In my last post, I shared with you the story as to how my projects developed in the academic art world in Chicago, and then continued to grow into new areas of presentation when I took the art project I made to the runway in New Orleans.
 I also shared how the two world conflicted, and how at that time, I didn't know how to resolve it, so I took a leave from creating fashion collections.

-Today, I want to pick up where I left off, and share with you what happened during this sabbatical, and how the key takeaways came to inspire me, and show me new ways of operating in the profession of fashion design.
-There are some laws of creation I learned and I hope the lessons inspire and encourage you creatively too!
+Today, I want to pick up where I left off, and share the key takeaways that came to inspire me in new ways of operating in the profession of fashion design.
+I hope the lessons inspire and encourage you creatively too!

 And I really needed to fill my mind with new ideas and approaches, to help me through this next path in life.
-I no longer felt the drive to take an art or craft workshop, heck- I desperately needed personal development and business skills to help me with my personal and professional limitations that were stopping me.
+I no longer felt the drive to take a workshop or class to build craft skills, instead I desperately needed personal development and business skills to help me through the personal and professional limitations that were stopping me.
 While I would never, ever discount my years of training in art, craft, and fashion, if you don't do something with it, you really feel it.
 And boy I felt it.

 By not creating clothes, I had eliminated the main way that I shared my work with the world.
 And all of those techniques, what was going to happen to them?
 I wasn't using them, I wanted to get into new territory.
 And I realized that critical relationship of giving and receiving.

 What I realized, is that investment was super valuable and I needed to share it if I was going to receive the new information I was seeking.
 I was always being asked for internships, but internships aren't really a fair relationship.
 People were asking me how they could know what I know, and I needed to create a fair space for them to learn.
-I was not just assuming I should teach, because that was what an expert "should" do, as is being popularly advised right now.
-I was being asked to teach, and that's an important distinction.
+I was not just assuming I should teach, I was being asked to teach, and that's an important distinction.

 So I started Fair Fit Studio, by offering Beginner's Sewing and hanging up a poster in a coffee shop.
 One day, I was sewing in my studio and remembering the garment construction curriculum I had built for an art center while in school in Chicago.
 I thought, heck, why not offer my own classes here?
 I had nothing to lose, and I was new to Baton Rouge because I had just married my husband Paul and moved to BR to start our new life.